SanjeevKGupta/rtsp/README.md

 ### Pre-requisite

-- `hzn` cli is installed on the target edge node and verified to be working.
+- `hzn` cli is installed on the target `edge node` and verified to be working.
 - Raspberry Pi (RPI 4 preferred.
-Works on RPI 3 as will but will notice lag)
+Works on RPI 3 as well but will notice lag.)

     - RPI camera
          - RPI camera is connected to RPI and verified to be working.